Or Call us now at 619-866-4461 (US), to discuss your project's needs with an Expert

 For a quality 3D render, a professional with experience would need from 24 to 30 hours, depending on the scale of the project.
 This is all the time necessary to deliver quality realistic pictures that can represent an interior or exterior in a lifelike fashion.

 On the other hand, creating one 3D animated video could require several weeks and, in some cases, even a month.
-It requires a lot more work and the visualizer needs to have a mixture of right skills to get the project done properly.
-This means more costs due to a longer process and because the person doing the project needs to know several different fields.
+It requires a lot more work and the visualizer needs to have a mixture of right skills to get the job done properly.
+This means more costs due to a longer process and because the person doing the job needs to know several different fields.

 In a way, architectural presentations are a part of marketing.
 They are there to provide value to viewers and convince them to go through with a project or buy a property.
 Both 3D animations and render have a lot of power when it comes to presenting something and this is done through visual storytelling.